acarlyle/resume/README.md

 Personal resume utilizing a LuaLaTeX class originally proposed by Gayle L. McDowell at http://www.careercup.com/resume.

 ***IMPORTANT:*** Make sure to use the 'LuaLaTeX' option when generating a new PDF version of the resume.

+alec.carlyle_resume.tex is to be used as a a one page summary of my professional experience while alec.carlyle_CV.tex contains a complete and extensive summation of my working life.

 The class is based on `article` class.
 The paper format is set to U.S. letterpaper by default.
 A template showing an example usage of the class is included.